 management of the Memorymoog's sounds, as well as wave sequencing,

-experiments, etc. User support is available by FAX, mail, E-mail
+experiments, etc. User support is available by mail, E-mail

 (prefer- red) or by phone.

 LAMM upgrade is designed for installation in a stock

 Memorymoog.
 It may also be installed in a Memorymoog Plus.
 However,

 LAMM installation in a Memorymoog Plus entails first